DSkywalk/MinUI-GPU-RG35XX/README.md

-# MinUI
+# MiaUI

-MinUI is a focused custom launcher for the Anbernic RG35XX (old model) using GPU.
+MianUI is a focused custom launcher for the Anbernic RG35XX (old model) using GPU.

 <img src="github/minui-main.png" width=320 /> <img src="github/minui-menu-gbc.png" width=320 />
 See [more screenshots](github/).